NMS Trotușul: Construction and specifications

 The range of these vessels was remarkable.
-Each could carry up to 8 tons of fuel, which is slightly more than the seaworthy Căpitan Romano Mihail class (7.6 tons) and even more than the three boats of the Smeul class (7 tons), which were founding warships of the Romanian Black Sea Fleet.
+Each could carry up to 8 tons of fuel, which is slightly more than the seaworthy Căpitan Nicolae Lascăr Bogdan class (7.6 tons) and even more than the three boats of the Smeul class (7 tons), which were founding warships of the Romanian Black Sea Fleet.

 Service

 Trotușul during World War I was commanded by Lieutenant Aschinger Bruno.
 Along with the Romanian monitor Mihail Kogălniceanu, she carried out the last action of the Romanian Navy during the war, which took place after Romania re-declared war on the Central Powers on 10 November 1918.
 In the morning of 11 November, three hours before the Allied Armistice with Germany was signed, the monitor and the torpedo boat occupied the port of Brăila, after the Germans retreated from the city.
 The two Romanian warships captured 77 assorted German vessels abandoned in the city's port (barges, tankers, tugs, floating cranes, motorboats).

 The entire class survived to see service during the Second World War and subsequently as late as 1949, being part of the 10 Romanian Navy armed motor launches with displacements ranging from 9 to 30 tons.